-[ET: here again it is logical to accept the logic of limiting simulation radius to 40 m]

 It may be concluded from the above reported simulation results of several intra-SRD interference case studies, that in general the prospects of intra-SRD co-existence appear to be cautiously good with interference probabilities around the borderline of acceptable, i.e. between 3-7%, even for very dense urban deployment scenarios and without assuming band segmentation or any special co-existence requirements except the intrinsic operational DC limits.